SaRCiSP

 Core Interventions

-Each intervention is selected for its fit with the commune’s context.
+Each intervention is selected for its fit with the operating unit’s context.
 New interventions are added as the programme evolves and new local problems come into scope.

 • Digital Decision Infrastructure (Default)